“Mommy?” A dark haired young boy asked hesitantly.

 Elayne pointed toward a group of thirteen silver bracelets.
 “I’m still working on the design.
 Those link people together and allow part of everyone’s talents to be shared by their circle.
 For example if Egwene and Nynaeve put two of the bracelets on then Egwene’s healing weaves would work better.”

-“While interesting I don’t see the point, you could just pass the leader to the one with the talent.”
+“While interesting I don’t see the point, you could just pass the lead to the one with the talent.”

 “True but the bracelets allow everyone to channel though at a reduced level of power rather than an increased level of power like a proper link.”
 She pointed to the bracelet with a gold circle on it.
 “That one is the leader and they have a slightly boosted amount of power though not as much as a true circle.”